 NOTE THEN DISTINCT DIFFERENCE WHEN COMPARING THE ‘SHAPE’ OF THE TWO KNOTS.

-That is, on the back of a Tibetan carpet only the single node of the ‘knot’ (i.e. loop) can be seen, while on the back of the Chinese carpet both nodes of a knot can always be seen (except for when / if one node is severally depressed).
+That is, on the back of a Tibetan carpet only the single node of the ‘knot’ (i.e. loop) can be seen, while on the back of the Chinese carpet both nodes of a knot can always be seen (except for when / if one node is severely depressed).

 CLOSE-UP PHOTOS OF A TIBETAN WOVEN CARPET